 - UTS staff card - for library access, equipment use, UTS union facilities, and entry to buildings;

-Human Resources provides employment information for casual academic staff.
-This includes information about pay and conditions and the expectations and responsibilities of you as a member of staff at UTS.
+- HR's employment information for casual academic staff outlines pay, pay conditions, and the expectations and responsibilities of you as a UTS staff member.

 - The Learning and Teaching section of the UTS website offers a range of resources to get you started, as well as an overview of learning.futures - UTS's approach to learning.

 - The LX Lab (Learner Experience lab) is a drop-in space in Building 6 for all academics to network and skill-up.
 Drop by for learning and teaching technical support, daily workshops and events.
 The LX Lab Team also run the Futures Blog, an online hub for teaching and learning discussion and news.

 - The Institute for Interactive Media and Learning (IML) supports learning, teaching and professional development through the provision of a range of materials, resources and services including courses and professional development, and support for faculties and for individual academics.